-Resolution number: 23-039 Title: Authorization to distribute Capital Improvement Plan for annual review and comment WHEREAS the MCWD's Watershed Management Plan (Plan), adopted on January 11, 2018, included a proposed 10-year Capital Improvement Plan (CIP); the Plan requires that the MCWD annually release its revised draft CIP for 30-day review and comment WHEREAS to the counties and municipalities in the MCWD; WHEREAS the Draft CIP has been revised to reflect current MCWD priorities and provide added specificity for projects that are currently in development; WHEREAS release of the Draft 2024 CIP includes MCWD's Multi-Year CIP effort, designed to improve clarity around near-term project initiatives, create a better framework to forecast the capital budget and funding needs over multiple years, and improve the effectiveness of the CIP as a communications tool for MCWD and its partner communities; WHEREAS the Draft CIP and draft Multi-Year CIP was reviewed by the MCWD Citizen Advisory Committee on May 17, 2023, and by the MCWD Operations and Programs Committee, as part of its 2024 preliminary budget review, on June 8, 2023; NOW, THEREFORE, BE IT RESOLVED that the Minnehaha Creek Watershed District Board of Managers authorizes staff to distribute the Draft CIP for 30 day review and comment. , seconded by Manager .
-Motion to Resolution Number 23-039 was moved by Manager adopt the resolution ayes, nays, abstentions.
-Date: 7/13/2023 Date: July 13, 2023
+Resolution nu umber: 25-037 Title: Author ization to distribute Capital Improvement Plan for annual review and comment WHEREAS the MCWD's Watershed Management Plan (Plan), adopted on January 11, 2018, included a proposed 10-year Capital Improvement Plan (CIP); WHEREAS the Plan requires that the MCWD annually release its revised draft CIP for 30-day review and comment to the counties and municipalities in the MCWD; WHEREAS the Draft CIP has been revised to reflect current MCWD priorities and provide added specificity for projects that are currently in development; WHEREAS release of the Draft 2026 CIP includes MCWD's Multi-Year CIP effort, designed to improve clarity around near-term project initiatives, create a better framework to forecast the capital budget and funding needs over multiple years, and improve the effectiveness of the CIP as a communications tool for MCWD and its partner communities; WHEREAS the Draft CIP and draft Multi-Year CIP was reviewed by the MCWD Citizen Advisory Committee on May 14, 2025, and by the MCWD Planning and Policy Committee, as part of its 2026 budget review process, on June 12, 2025; FORE, BE IT RESOLVED that the Minnehaha Creek Watershed District Board of Managers authorizes staff to Praft CIP for 30-day review and comment. umber 25-037 was moved by Manager, seconded by Manager Motion to colution ayes, nays,abstentions.
+Date: 6/26/2025 Date: Secretary